rollkit/docs/reference/about.md

 Rollkit rollups are deployed on specialized data availability layers like Celestia, which directly leverages the scalability of the DA layer.
 Additionally, rollup transactions are executed off-chain rather than the data availability layer.
 This means rollups have their own dedicated computational resources, rather than sharing computational resources with other applications.

 - **Customizability:**
-Rollkit is built as an open source modular framework, to make it easier for developers to reuse existing components and customize their rollups.
-The data availability layers and execution environments used by rollups are customizable, as well as other [components in the Rollkit stack](/reference/stack).
+Rollkit is built as an open source modular framework, to make it easier for developers to reuse the four main components and customize their rollups.
+These components are data availability layers, execution environments, proof systems, and sequencer schemes.
+The components used by the [Rollkit stack](/reference/stack) are customizable.

 - **Faster time to market:**
 Rollkit eliminates the need to bootstrap a validator set, manage a consensus network, incur high economic costs, and face other trade-offs that come with deploying a new layer 1.
 Rollkit's goal is to make deploying a rollup as easy as it is to deploy a smart contract, cutting the time it takes to bring blockchain products to market from months or even years to just minutes.